peerapongch/EmbeddedHMM/README.md

 be known.

 A.Y.
 Shestopaloff and R. M. Neal (2017).
 Sampling latent states for high-dimensional nonlinear state space models with the embedded HMM method.
 Bayesian Analysis.

+*** Scripts/ files here show progress so far.
+They are intended to be modified and re-structured into a package once tested ***